akshithg05/dev-tinder-frontend/README.md

 - We will use component library - daisyUI.
 - Install daisyUI
 - Add NavBar to App.css and play around with code
+- Install react router dom
+- Create Browser router > Create Routes component
+- Create Body and multiple children
+- Create an outlet for the children in the body.
+- Add a footer.